TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production.md

 #### Vanilla Tyk

-If you were to just test Tyk as a pass-through auth proxy, we can see that 4k requests per second (rps) is easily handled:
+If you were to just test Tyk as a pass-through auth proxy, we can see that 4k RPS (requests per second) is easily handled:

 {{< img src="/img/diagrams/deployGraphVanilla.png" alt="Tyk 2.7 performance" >}}